Storyline Pt. 1

 Lijho has a visibly worried look on his face when he hears that.

-”You’re early.”
-Remi says.
+”You’re quick.”
+Eckley says.

-”You still have 2 minutes.
+”Yeah I figured you’d be at least like 30 minutes or so.
 Damn you must walk really fast.” he says jokingly.

 “What makes you say that?”